33 Comments

 But people can never be reasoned out of positions they weren't reasoned into.
 Urban post-collegiate liberals throughout the West, especially well-off Californians (I used to live in Venice), are all apostles of the Social Justice faith (whether they know it or not), which is a post-Christian ideology that works mostly as a social marker and signal and that is rooted in guilt (of the white, bourgeois and colonial varieties) and the foundational belief that morality and etiquette demand always taking the side of the supposed "oppressed", regardless of context or history.
 It is the modern therapeutic version of the White Man's Burden and a shorthand way to display you're "on the right side of history" and believe in universal equality and all the other vague sentimental abstractions that most people claim as their "values".

-I bet that 9 out of 10 people who swallow the "genocide" lie after scrolling Instagram between fashion pics have never read a single book about the issue and no zero about anything from Herzl to Arafat to the Peel Commission to the intifadas and the dozens of peace offers Israel has made, all refused.
+I bet that 9 out of 10 people who swallow the "genocide" lie after scrolling Instagram between fashion pics have never read a single book about the issue and know zero about anything from Herzl to Arafat to the Peel Commission to the intifadas and the dozens of peace offers Israel has made, all refused.

 The only bright side here is that these supposed beliefs are a mile wide but an inch deep, most of these people are just parroting whatever they believe their chosen herd demands, and they get bored very easily.
 Palestinians are just the updated Trans child or George Floyd, the sacred victim du jour.
 Hopefully the MSM will soon cook up another mass hysteria and the herd can move on...